isGandalf/nimbus_now/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you'd like to improve Nimbus Now, please go ahead.
-Since, I am just a biginner in this space, feel free to send me your suggestions and code Improvements.
+Since, I am just a beginner in this space, feel free to send me your suggestions and code Improvements.